-HORIZONTAL STABILIZER INSTALLATION
+INSTALLING THE HORIZONTAL STABILIZER

-- 1. Using a modeling knife, cut away the covering from the fuselage for the stabilizer and remove it. - 2.
-Draw a center line onto the horizontal stabilizer. - 3.
-Check the fit of the horizontal stabilizer in its slot.
-Make sure the horizontal stabilizer is square and centered to the fuselage by taking measurements, but don't glue anything yet. - 4.
-With the horizontal stabilizer correctly aligned, mark the shape of the fuselage on the top and bottom of the tail plane using a water soluble / non-permanent felt-tip pen. - 5.
-Remove the stabilizer.
+1. Using a modeling knife, cut away the covering from the fuselage for the stabilizer and remove it.

+- 2. Check the fit of the horizontal stabilizer in its slot.
+Make sure the horizontal stabilizer is square and centered to the fuselage by taking measurements, but don't glue anything yet. - 3.
+With the horizontal stabilizer correctly aligned, mark the shape of the fuselage on the top and bottom of the tail plane using a water soluble / non-permanent felt-tip pen.

+4. Remove the stabilizer.
 Using the lines you just drew as a guide, carefully remove the covering from between them using a modeling knife.